 The YMCA strongly believes we are partners in your child's early development.
-Completion of an Ages and Stages Questionnaire by the parent is mandatory for our Early Childhood Education programs.
 Should a concern arise regarding your child's development, staff will schedule a meeting to discuss questions, concerns, and formulate a plan to meet the child's needs.
 Parents are offered the opportunity to meet with program staff at least once per year for a conference to discuss their child's developmental and educational goals.